-Although only 25% (R10 000 / R40 000) of the cost of Company A's total assets is attributable to assets in, to or by qualifying foreign companies as specified in section 9I(2)(b) (equity shares in Company B) at the end of the 2015 year of assessment, Company A can still potentially qualify as a headquarter company for the 2015 year of assessment if the other requirements under section 9I(2) are met.
-This is possible because paragraph (bb) of the proviso to section 9I(2)(b) provides that the "80% or more of the cost of total assets in, to or by a qualifying foreign company" requirement must be disregarded for the 2015 year of assessment since the market value of Company A's total assets did not at any time during the 2015 year of assessment exceed R50 000.
+Although only 25% (equity shares of R10 000 / total assets of R40 000) of the cost of Company A's total assets is attributable to assets in, to or by qualifying foreign companies as specified in section 9I(2)(b) (equity shares in Company B) at the end of the 2018 year of assessment, Company A can still potentially qualify as a headquarter company for the 2018 year of assessment provided the other requirements under section 9I(2) are met.
+This is possible because paragraph (bb) of the proviso to section 9I(2)(b) provides that the "80% or more of the cost of total assets in, to or by a qualifying foreign company" requirement must be disregarded, since the market value of Company A's total assets did not at any time during the 2018 year of assessment exceed R50 000.